Fr0sT-Brutal/RADStudio_BaseWizard/README.md

 ```

 and use it as usual.
-Consider adding the path to BaseWizard folder to your project's search path (Project > Options... > Delphi compiler > Search path).
+Consider adding the path to BaseWizard folder to your project's search path (`Project > Options... > Delphi compiler > Search path`).
-* Next you'll have to add a define of your project type: package/library (Project > Options... > Delphi compiler > Conditional defines).
+* Next you'll have to add a define of your project type: package/library (`Project > Options... > Delphi compiler > Conditional defines`).
 These are `BW_Pack` or `BW_Lib`.
 Don't try to define both - this could lead to collapse of the Universe :).
-* Then you'll have to inherit your own wizard class from `TBaseWizard`, implement `function  CreateInstFunc: TBaseWizard` that would return a new instance of your wizard class and assign `%YourWizardName%_BaseWiz` unit's `SWizard*` and `CreateInstFunc` variables inside initialization section.
+* Then you'll have to inherit your own wizard class from `TBaseWizard`, implement `function  CreateInstFunc: TBaseWizard` that would return a new instance of your wizard class and assign `%YourWizardName%.BaseWiz.pas` unit's `SWizard*` and `CreateInstFunc` variables inside initialization section.
 * Please read the next section regarding package compiling limitations.

-Package compiling tricks:
+Package compiling tricks
 ------------------------

-When building packages or libraries with `Build with runtime packages` option turned on, RAD studio forbids simple usage of units with the same name.
+When building packages or libraries with `Build with runtime packages` option turned on, RAD Studio forbids usage of units with the same name.
 If you get an error

 `Cannot load package 'X'.
 It contains unit 'Y', which is also contained in package 'Z'`